uldahlalex/fs25_5_2/README.md

 <div style="margin: 20px; padding: 5px;  box-shadow: 10px 10px 10px grey;">

 #### Task
 Make a global exception handler.
-This means any unhandled exceptions within event handler methods will be handled by the global exception handler.
+This means **any unhandled exceptions** within event handler methods will be handled by a single exception handler.

+(this is basically just a try-catch block)

 #### Instructions